MiauwMaster/ConfigChronicles/README.md

-# IntuneRemediations
+# Config Chronicles

+This is the place I will house my collection of scripts featured in my blog

+## Remediations
-Intune remediation Scripts
+Collection of Intune remediation Scripts

+## Scripts
+Collection of other scripts